Airline Counter: 29

 Philippine Airlines

-Philippine Airlines (PAL) was founded in 1941 but transitioned solely to military operations during the Second World War.
-After resuming normal operations, the airline expanded, absorbed other Philippine carriers.
-PAL became the first Asian carrier to cross the pacific (Manila-Oakland with 3 stops) in 1946 and the first Southeast Asia airline to fly to Europe (Manila-Madrid).
-The Madrid flight took two days with 6 stops at Calcutta, Karachi, Dhahran, Cairo, and Rome.
-PAL launched its first non-stop flight to Toronto in Oct.
-2012 after a 15 year hiatus from the North American East Coast.
+Philippine Airlines (PAL) was founded in 1941, making it the oldest still-operating airline in Asia.
+PAL transitioned exclusively to military operations during the Second World War, relaunching in 1946 with assistance from TWA.
+That year, PAL became the first Asian carrier to cross the pacific (Manila-Oakland with 3 stops), and, in 1947, the first Southeast Asia airline to fly to Europe (Manila-Madrid).
+That flight took two days with 6 stops at Bangkok, Calcutta, Karachi, Dhahran, Cairo, and Rome.
+PAL launched non-stop flights to Toronto in 2012 after a 15 year hiatus from the North American East Coast.

-Above is an Airbus A350-900 (RP-C3507) named the “Love Bus” honoring the long standing relationship between PAL and Airbus arriving at Toronto Pearson (YYZ) from Manila Ninoy Aquino International Airport (MNL)
+Above is an Airbus A350-900 (RP-C3507, “Love Bus” honouring PAL’s relationship with Airbus) arriving at Toronto Pearson (YYZ) from Manila Ninoy Aquino International Airport (MNL)

 Vietnam Airlines

 Vietnam Airlines has roots to 1956 when the North Vietnamese government established “Vietnam Civil Aviation” to serve the country.
-However, due to a trade embargo barring the country from operating American technology, the company relied on an inefficient Soviet fleet until the trade prohibition was lifted in 1994.
-It wasn’t until 1993 that the airline became Vietnam’s Flag Carrier, and in 1995, the company was incorporated into the new “Vietnam Airlines Corporation.”
-Nowadays, the group possesses an industry-leading modern fleet with recognition as a Skytrax 5 stay airline in 2020.
+However, due to a trade embargo barring the country from operating American technology, the company relied on an inefficient Soviet fleet until the trade prohibition was lifted in the 1990s.
+It wasn’t until 1993 that the airline became Vietnam’s Flag Carrier, and in 1995, the company was incorporated into the new “Vietnam Airlines Corporation,” which remains to this day.
+In 2015, the company became the first East Asian airline to operate the A350-900.

 Above is a Boeing 787-10 (VN-A879) arriving at Toronto Pearson from Hanoi Noi Bai International Airport (HAN) on a COVID-19 cargo/repatriation flight